appsparkler/study/notes.md

     1. install apache v2 (apt install apache2)
     1. render `hello world` on the IP address assigned to it: `echo "$(hostname), $(hostname -i)"`
     1. VPC: assign a static IP to it
+1. CE: Create a VM and add an automation script that installs apache2 and echos the hostname information to the index.html.
+End result is that we should see the web page on the external IP address.